dancfox/nodejs-concurrency-observer-extension/README.md

 # nodejs-concurrency-observer-extension

-The provided code sample is an extension that puts a custom metric into Cloudwatch at init and at shutdown.
+The provided code sample is an AWS Lambda extension that puts a custom metric into Cloudwatch at init and at shutdown.
 The purpose of the extension is to measure the number of execution environments that have been initialized by the Lambda service.
 I wrote it to see how many execution environments actually get initialized through Provisioned Concurrency.

 Answer to my question: PC actually initializes double the number of execution environments requested up to 500 requested (1000 actual) environments.
 After that the ratio diminishes.